What Are Forex Orders Types? Full Guide (2026)

 Key Takeaways

-• Types of forex orders are the structural primitives used to manage entry, exit, and risk in the $9.6 trillion daily market.
+• Types of Forex Orders are the structural primitives used to manage entry, exit, and risk in the $9.6 trillion daily market.

 • Market orders prioritize immediate execution at the current ask or bid, while limit orders prioritize price precision over speed.